aaronengels/DrmmToPowerBI/README.md

 You'll need to create API keys to run the PowerShell scripts.
 Find more information how to create API keys in the [Datto Online Help](https://help.aem.autotask.net/en/Content/2SETUP/APIv2.htm).
 Store the API keys in the provide registry file.
 # Scripts
 ## Create SQL Tables
+You only need to run this [script](https://github.com/aaronengels/DrmmToPowerBI/blob/main/CreateSQLTables.ps1) once.
+Alternatively run the [query](https://github.com/aaronengels/DrmmToPowerBI/blob/main/CreateSQLTables.sql) directly in SQL to create the tables in the database.
+I decided to create a simple database schema that can be used easly to create dashboards and reports in Microsoft PowerBI.
 ## Create SQL Procedures
+You only need to run this [script](https://github.com/aaronengels/DrmmToPowerBI/blob/main/CreateSQLProcedures.ps1) once.
+Alternatively run the [query](https://github.com/aaronengels/DrmmToPowerBI/blob/main/CreateSQLProcedures.sql) directly in SQL to create the procedures in the database.
+These SQL procedures will be used to update the tables in the database.
 ## Update SQL Tables